ArVerify/arverify-node/README.md

 heroku ps:scale authnode=1
 ```

-To check if the application is working run:
+To check if the application is working, run:

 ```sh
 heroku open